leusonmario/leusonmario.github.io/content/services/_index.md

 ## Journal Reviewer

+- Manuscript Reviewer of the Empirical Software Engineering (EMSE), 2025
 - Manuscript Reviewer of the Transactions on Software Engineering and Methodology (TOSEM), 2025
 - Manuscript Reviewer of the Transactions of Software Engineering (TSE), 2023
 - Manuscript Reviewer of the Journal of Software and Systems (JSS), 2023, 2024